mackthompson16/World-Order-Forecast/README.md

 3) MSF Diluted from WOF

 To develop an accuracy metric, I leave one country/industry out of training, and average a walk forward loss function.
 Because I could cherrypick the left out candidate with the most predictable history (to over estimate my model's accuracy), I also determine a candidate with an **average predictability** score for unbiased validation.
 Though, it can still be said that because global events are captured by all training data, the accuracy metric will still be overestimated.

+I also include a corruption score for data purity and a geography score for optimism (more details below).

 ## Background

 I was first introduced to this idea reading Ray Dalio's compelling piece, [Principles for dealing with the changing world order](https://www.economicprinciples.org/DalioChangingWorldOrderCharts.pdf).